• Find a bachelor's degree

 • Accounting programs are designed to prepare students for the CPA exam and careers in accounting.

-While Accounting courses require students to have an aptitude for principles of mathematics and statistics, they do not require a high level of concept and theory manipulation.
+While Accounting classes require students to have an aptitude for principles of mathematics and statistics, they do not require a high level of concept and theory manipulation.
 Subjects like Calculus, Physics, and Computer Science require students to think abstractly, taking many different dynamics into account, whereas Accounting courses are more straightforward in their application.
-The most difficult courses for an accounting major will depend on their personality and proclivities, as there are different areas of accounting which require different areas of understanding.
+The most difficult classes for an accounting major will depend on their personality and proclivities, as there are different areas of accounting which require different areas of understanding.

 • Financial Accounting: Usually some of the first courses for accounting majors, these courses provide an understanding of how to classify assets and expenses of a business.